carolinecolijn/ClustersCOVID19/README.md

 * Fig 1c and 2c are static plot versions of the Shiny App heatmap (Singapore and Tianjin respectively)

-* singapore, tianjin, singapore_incubation_analysis, tianjin_incubation_analysis, and tianjin_JS contain the statistical models used to determine serial intervals and incubation period estimates, which were reported in Table 1, Table 2, Table S1, and Figure 3
+* Fig 3 is produced by singapore_incubation_analysis and tianjin_incubation_analysis

 * Fig 4 are network diagrams for Tianjin and Singapore

+* Tianjin_wtables, singapore_wtables contain the statistical models used to determine serial intervals and incubation period estimates, which were reported in the manuscript and associated supplementary information.
+Tianjin and singapore are earlier versions of the respective files.

 * portion_presympt contains the statistical models used to estimate the proportion of pre-symptomatic transmission

+* tianjin_JS is the incubation analysis of Tianjin, stratified by pre-quarantine and post-quarantine (based on Jan 23 as date of start of quarantine measures in China)

+For those new to Git - you can click on the .md file to see the code and associated results without having to download and run it yourself.